Ibidapo111/Stock-Price-Prediction-ETH/README.md

 # Ethereum Price Prediction using LSTM

 ## Overview
-This project focuses on predicting the future prices of Ethereum (ETH-USD) using historical financial data and deep learning's long-short term memory techniques.
+This project focuses more on predicting the future prices of Ethereum (ETH-USD) using historical financial data and deep learning's long-short term memory techniques.
 The project leverages various tools for data preprocessing, scaling, and applying deep learning models like Long Short-Term Memory (LSTM) to forecast Ethereum prices.

 ## Project Structure
 - `ETH.ipynb`: The main Jupyter notebook where Ethereum price prediction models are built & evaluated.